klieret/icsc-paradigms-and-patterns/readme.md

 Navigate on ``exercises`` and then click on one of the two notebooks (``patterns.ipynb`` or ``paradigms.ipynb``) to start your training!

+If you've never use Jupyter notebook, you can also do [this training](https://mybinder.org/v2/gh/ipython/ipython-in-depth/master?filepath=binder/Index.ipynb) or take a look at [the documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).
+But basically you can execute a cell by hitting ``Shift+Enter`` and add cells with the menu.

 ### Option 2: Google colab

 Simply click the link (you need to log in to your google account though)